 Applying for Accreditation

+Thank you for your interest in pursuing accreditation through the AADE Diabetes Education Accreditation program (DEAP).
 We offer a simplified and streamlined application process that meets the highest quality requirements set forward by the Centers for Medicare & Medicaid Services.
-In addition, we offer one complimentary one year membership to all new applicants.
+In addition, we offer one complimentary one-year membership to all new applicants.

 Initial Application Pre-Work